ritza-co/SG/intro-to-sg/intro-to-sg.md

 }
 ```

-This links up the running Docker container with Nginx, meaning that any traffic that comes in on our `sg.example.com` subdomain will be redirected to the SourceGraph server running inside Docker.
+This links up the running Docker container with Nginx, meaning that any traffic that comes in on our `sg.example.com` subdomain will be redirected to the Sourcegraph server running inside Docker.

 Save the file and run: